 For a short, one-time event, you can be relatively fragrance free without purchasing new products:

-- Leave off optional products (such as perfume, cologne, aftershave, lotion, hair gel), especially products that stay on you all day (as opposed to those you use and then rinse off).
+- Leave off optional products (such as perfume, cologne, aftershave, lotion, hair styling product), especially products that stay on you all day (as opposed to those you use and then rinse off).

 - Choose your outfit in advance.
-Wash it in plain water, or with baking soda in place of detergent, and then dry it without drier sheets.
-If you don’t have time to wash an outfit, hang it up to air out for a day or two (ideally in the sun).
+Wash it in plain water, or with white vinegar in place of detergent, and then dry it without drier sheets.
+Ideally, hang it up to dry and air out for a day or two.